meltyourface/blank/posts/Living-body-in-magical-practice/Lunar-Eclipse-Transformation-Ritual/index.md

 - A piece of black or dark blue cloth for covering the items during the ritual
 - A moon- and star-themed silver or white candle

-Incantation: "Bownd in eclipse'n shadow, ethereal moon's embrace.
+**Incantation**: "Bownd in eclipse'n shadow, ethereal moon's embrace.
 Take heed in transformation, a-birthing self in grace.
 Cradled by the scarlet veil, upon celestial throne, bear down thy gift and through me manifest, whisp'ring lunar tone."

-Instructions:
+**Instructions**:
 1. Choose an appropriate, quiet location preferably under the open sky during the lunar eclipse.
 2. Arrange the materials in a circle, representing the Moon in its full and eclipsed state, and then light the silver or white candle in the center.
 3. Hold the moonstone or labradorite crystals in your hands, and visualize the energy of the lunar eclipse washing over you.